EuclidProtocol/docs/docs/Architecture Overview/Architecture/Virtual Settlement Layer/virtual-settlement-layer.md

 ###  Instant Finality

 Euclid requires a VSL that offers **instant finality**.
-Instant finality is when a state transition is complete (block is committed), the state is immediately considered final (unlike blockchains like Bitcoin and Ethereum that have waiting periods and confirmations).
+Instant finality is when a state transition is complete (block is committed), and the state is immediately considered final (unlike blockchains like Bitcoin and Ethereum that have waiting periods and confirmations).
 This ensures that Euclid can guarantee fast transactions, as well as minimizes the risks associated with transaction rollbacks.

 ### Scalability

-Since Euclid's VSL would process and settle transactions for numerous Euclid integrated blockchains, that will grow with time, the VSL needs to be able to process a high number of transactions per second while maintaining security and decentralization.
+Since Euclid's VSL would process and settle transactions for numerous Euclid integrated blockchains, which will grow with time, the VSL needs to be able to process a high number of transactions per second while maintaining security and decentralization.

 ### Security